The Ultimate Guide to Jellyfin and *ARR Stack: Complete Media Server Setup

 - Navigate to

-http://your-server-ip:7878 - Set authentication: Settings โ General โ Authentication
+http://your-server-ip:7878 - Set authentication: Settings → General → Authentication (Forms or External is required)

 Media Management